pcafrica/advanced_programming_2023-2024/exams/2024-01-17/part2.md

 1. **Design the base class for optimization problems in C++**
    1. Create an abstract base class `OptimizationProblem`.
 This class will serve as a blueprint for different optimization problems.
    2. Include a virtual method `double evaluate(const std::vector<double> &input)` for evaluating the objective function.
-   3. Include a virtual method `std::vector<double> evaluate(const std::vector<double> &input)` for evaluating its gradient.
+   3. Include a virtual method `std::vector<double> evaluate_gradient(const std::vector<double> &input)` for evaluating its gradient.
 The former two methods will be overridden in derived classes.

 2. **Implement a Gradient Descent solver class**
    1. Develop a class `GradientDescent`, receiving a polymorphic `OptimizationProblem` object.